GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 A typical usage of OAuth inbound identity is for supporting social login, ie. making your users log in to your application by using their existing accounts at popular sites like Facebook, Twitter, Github, etc.

+### Strategies

 Gluu Passport is built upon the popular authentication middleware [Passport.js](http://www.passportjs.org/) which supports plugins (AKA "*Strategies*") that allow integration of identity providers easily.
 There are hundreds of strategies available in [npm](https://www.npmjs.com/) (the Node.js Package Registry).
 You can integrate any strategy as long as it lives under the OAuth umbrella.

 ## Passport configuration

 For most inbound identity needs, we provide an easy point-and-click solution to configure your setup.
-To learn how to integrate and configure inbound identity for SAML providers visit [this](??) page.
-For OpenID connect and OAuth providers found the relevant contents [here](???).
+To learn how to integrate and configure inbound identity for SAML providers visit [this](./inbound-saml-passport.md) page.
+For OpenID connect and OAuth providers find the relevant contents [here](./inbound-oauth-passport.md).

 At a high level the following can be performed directly via the admin UI: